Frequently Asked Questions

 A: That is the perspective that has kept them underutilized to-date.
 The Upper Midwest has more potential renewable energy production capability than can be used there.
 The PftP project proposes to change that by enabling HVDC transmission from those underutilized resources to markets to the East and West that can use them.
 This involves using similar existing and proposed HVDC transmission reaching from California to Chicago.

-Q: The draft CDS Statement of Work states that the Eastern end of the PftP line may be located in Northwest Iowa, or Sioux Falls, or Omaha.
+Q: The draft CDS Statement of Work stated that the Eastern end of the PftP line may be located in Northwest Iowa, or Sioux Falls, or Omaha.
 Why these destinations, and who decides which will be examined?

 Q: Is collecting renewable energy across a large geographic area the primary goal of a PftP development?